-A: Research misconduct (formerly called scientific misconduct) is a narrowly defined set of actions that call into question the scientific integrity of a body of work.
-Under the regulations that articulate Office of Research Integrity (ORI) statutory authority, research misconduct is defined as "fabrication, falsification or plagiarism in proposing, performing or reviewing research, or in reporting research results....Research misconduct does not include honest error or differences of opinion" (42 CFR Part 92).
-ORI's regulatory authority is limited to the oversight of research misconduct involving Public Health Service (PHS) funded research.
-Fraud, which is regulated by civil or criminal fraud statutes, is outside of the jurisdiction of ORI.
+A: RA: Research misconduct (formerly called scientific misconduct) is a narrowly defined set of actions that call into question the scientific integrity of a body of work.
+Research misconduct may include, but is not limited to, fabrication, falsification, or plagiarism in proposing, performing or reviewing research, or in reporting research results.
+"Research misconduct does not include honest error or differences of opinion" (42 C.F.R.
+Part 93).